Sleeping Habits and Sleep Hygiene

 By the time children are three, they will typically switch to one afternoon nap, and some may no longer need a nap at all.
 However, they should still be allowed to have quiet time and rest during the day if they need it.

-Research shows that breastfeeding mothers often sleep longer, even if they don't always realize it.
-They produce melatonin—a hormone that helps induce sleep—which is transferred to the infant through breast milk in the evening, potentially aiding the baby in falling asleep.
+Research shows that breastfeeding mothers often sleep longer, even if they do not always realize it.
+They produce melatonin - a hormone that helps induce sleep - which is transferred to the infant through breast milk in the evening, potentially aiding the baby in falling asleep.
 Breastfeeding mothers should seek support from family members or others to help with responsibilities not directly related to breastfeeding, such as settling the baby to sleep after nursing.

-It's perfectly fine to allow the infant to fall asleep while nursing if it’s comfortable for both mother and baby, but always follow safety guidelines for safe sleep practices.
+- It is perfectly fine to allow the infant to fall asleep while nursing if it is comfortable for both mother and baby, but always follow safety guidelines for safe sleep practices.

 The Family Care Center is here for you